sasagawa888/eisl/documents/DEBUG.md

 (untrace fact)
 ```

-If no arguments are given, all functions in the trace are cleared.
+If no arguments are given, all functions in the trace state are cleared.

 ## backtrace

-Displays the execution status of the built-in function.
+Display the most recently executed built-in functions, with arguments.

 ```
 > (fact 5)